-1577 1578 B. Changes in water levels from the withdrawal or diversion that cause flows to 1579 downgradient watercourses to experience changes to flow rates that cause adverse 1580 impacts to aquatic or wetland dependent flora or fauna.
-1581 1582 1583 CFWI - 3.5 Otherwise Harmful to the Water Resources of the Area 1584 CI WI 3.5 Other wise Harmital to the Water Resources of the Area 1585 The issuance of a permit shall be denied if the withdrawal or use of water would otherwise be 1586 harmful to the water resources.
-1587 narmen to the water resources.
-1588 CFWI - 3.6 Eliminating Harm 1589 Cr W1 - 3.0 Eminiating Harm 1590 To the extent that harm is determined, the applicant shall modify the project design or water use 1591 to eliminate harm to protected wetlands and other surface waters.
-Changes to the project design 1591 or water use include developing alternative water supply sources, reducing proposed 1593 withdrawals, implementation of wellfield optimization plan, relocation of withdrawal facilities, 1594 1595 implementation of water conservation measures and creation of hydrologic barriers.
-1596 Where a permittee requires time to complete changes to the project design or water use changes 1597 and a stepped allocation has been authorization, the project design or water use changes shall be 1598 completed in accordance with a timeframe set forth in the permit, as appropriate.
-1599 1600 CFWI - 4.0 Harm to Existing Offsite Land Uses 1601 Cr W1 - 4.0 Harm to Existing Offsite Land Oses 1601 Within the CFWI Area, this section, CFWI - 4.0, supersedes section 3.6 of the SFWMD and 1603 SWFWMD Applicant's Handbooks; and section 2.3(f) of the SJRWMD Applicant's Handbook.
-1604 5 WT WIND Applicant's Handbooks, and section 2.5(1) of the 5JK WIND Applicant's Handbook.
-1605 This section describes how an applicant establishes reasonable assurance with the conditions for 1606 issuance set forth in Rule 62-41.301(2)(f), F.A.C. issuance set fortil ill Rule 02-41.501(2)(1), 1'.A.C.
-1607 This Section does not establish a managery might in vystag but muchibits hower from a vystag year to 1608 This Section does not establish a property right in water, but prohibits harm from a water use to 1609 certain land uses that are dependent upon water being on or under the land surface.
-1610 A decree immediate evicting off site land was one aroundlifted by but not limited to 1611 Adverse impacts to existing off-site land uses are exemplified by, but not limited to: 1612 A. Significant reduction in water levels in a surface water body; 1613 1614 B. Damage to agriculture, including damage resulting from reduction in soil moisture 1615 resulting from water use; 1616 1617 C. Adverse flooding; and 1618 1619 D. Adverse impacts to recreational uses.
+B. Changes in water levels from the withdrawal or diversion that cause flows to downgradient watercourses to experience changes to flow rates that cause adverse impacts to aquatic or wetland dependent flora or fauna.

+CFWI - 3.5 Otherwise Harmful to the Water Resources of the Area

+The issuance of a permit shall be denied if the withdrawal or use of water would otherwise be harmful to the water resources.

+CFWI - 3.6 Eliminating Harm

+To the extent that harm is determined, the applicant shall modify the project design or water use to eliminate harm to protected wetlands and other surface waters.
+Changes to the project design or water use include developing alternative water supply sources, reducing proposed withdrawals, implementation of wellfield optimization plan, relocation of withdrawal facilities, implementation of water conservation measures and creation of hydrologic barriers.

+Where a permittee requires time to complete changes to the project design or water use changes and a stepped allocation has been authorization, the project design or water use changes shall be completed in accordance with a timeframe set forth in the permit, as appropriate.

+CFWI - 4.0 Harm to Existing Offsite Land Uses

+Within the CFWI Area, this section, CFWI - 4.0, supersedes Section 3.6 of the SFWMD and SWFWMD Applicant's Handbooks; and section 2.3(f) of the SJRWMD Applicant's Handbook.

+This section describes how an applicant establishes reasonable assurance with the conditions for issuance set forth in Rule 62-41.301(2)(f), F.A.C.

+This section does not establish a property right in water, but prohibits harm from a water use to certain land uses that are dependent upon water being on or under the land surface.

+Adverse impacts to existing off-site land uses are exemplified by, but not limited to:

+- A. Significant reduction in water levels in a surface water body; - B. Damage to agriculture, including damage resulting from reduction in soil moisture resulting from water use; - C. Adverse flooding; and - D. Adverse impacts to recreational uses.

-In addition, for uses of water associated with dewatering, an applicant must demonstrate that the proposed consumptive use will not cause harm to existing offsite land uses due to the discharge of water associated with dewatering activities, as defined in this Section.
+In addition, for uses of water associated with dewatering, an applicant must demonstrate that the proposed consumptive use will not cause harm to existing offsite land uses due to the discharge of water associated with dewatering activities, as defined in this section.

-Whether an existing offsite land use is considered under this Section depends on whether there is a reasonable expectation that water will continue to exist on or under the land surface to support that offsite land use.
+Whether an existing offsite land use is considered under this section depends on whether there is a reasonable expectation that water will continue to exist on or under the land surface to support that offsite land use.
 When determining whether there is a reasonable expectation in the occurrence of water for an existing offsite land use, the District will consider:

-A. Only those offsite land uses existing at the time of the current application;

-B. The historic natural and artificial hydrologic variations on the offsite property;

-C. The design function of the offsite property;

-D. The purpose and nature of the water or water source on the offsite property, such as surface water management or water quality treatment; and

-E. Hydrologic variations that have occurred or are expected to occur as a result of authorized consumptive use withdrawals.
+- A. Only those offsite land uses existing at the time of the current application; - B. The historic natural and artificial hydrologic variations on the offsite property; - C. The design function of the offsite property; - D. The purpose and nature of the water or water source on the offsite property, such as surface water management or water quality treatment; and - E. Hydrologic variations that have occurred or are expected to occur as a result of authorized consumptive use withdrawals.

 To be considered under this rule, the impact on an existing offsite land use must be the result of a withdrawal associated with a proposed consumptive use.
 Impacts to land uses can be caused by many different activities, such as drainage activities, reduced rainfall, regional trends, and other non-consumptive use related influences.
-Impacts from these non-consumptive use influences will not be considered or mitigated for under this Section.
+Impacts from these non-consumptive use influences will not be considered or mitigated for under this section.